phastlight/phastlight/README.md

 Howerver, benchmark do show that the following frameworks/components show good results integrating with Phastlight on request and response.

 + Phalcon PHP Framework (http://phalconphp.com/)
-+ Symfony2 HTTP Foundation component
++ Symfony2 HTTP Foundation Request and Response component

 At this phrase, phastlight is good for high concurrency, low data transfer, non cpu intensive web/mobible applications.